Steinberg's (supermarket): Expansion

-Smitty's, a supermarket chain in Arizona.
-Sold to Yucaipa Companies in the early 1990s.

 Decline

 Trouble started brewing for the chain after the death of Sam Steinberg in 1978.
 His laissez-faire dealings with the union and lack of a succession plan for the company began its decline, and resulted in a trend of higher unionized labour costs than other unionized and non-union supermarkets, and a general loss of direction of the company without its former leader.
 Things worsened rapidly when a power struggle developed between his daughter Mitzi, her husband Mel Dobrin, daughter Marilyn Steinberg Cobrin and daughter Evelyn Steinberg.
 Each held equal controlling shares in the company through trusts, but these shares and those of their mother Helen, were stipulated to be voted together as one, to keep control of the company in the family.

 After a number of years under lackluster leadership, Irving Ludmer became CEO in April 1984.
-Ludmer was a former Steinberg's real estate vice president who worked with the company from 1957 until leaving NB to start his own real-estate company in 1971.
+Ludmer was a former Steinberg's real estate vice president who worked with the company from 1957 until leaving to start his own real-estate company in 1971.
 He tried to reinvigorate the company and give it some direction following the chaotic years since Sam's death.
 He had rejoined real-estate branch Ivanhoe in 1983, and had become close to Sam during his early years at the company.
 He initiated sweeping changes throughout the company, resulting in improved sales, stock prices, and a general all-around improvement in Steinberg's, making it more attractive on the stock market.

 By the end of the 1980s, family infighting, power struggles, rising costs and increased competition were taking their toll, and Steinberg's was placed on the auction block for an estimated $1.5 billion.
 The Ontario-based Loblaws chain attempted to acquire Steinberg's, but was blocked by the Quebec provincial government on nationalist grounds.
 Other potential buyers included Toronto-based Oxdon Investments, Oxford Development, Metro-Richelieu, Provigo, and a leveraged buyout from company executives Irving Ludmer and Arnold Steinberg.
 In the end, the company was sold for $1.3 billion on August 22, 1989, to a joint bid between Socanav (a marine shipping firm with no experience in retail, and whose major shareholder Michel Gaucher helped set up the deal) and the Caisse de dépôt et placement du Québec, Quebec's pension-fund manager.

-Under Socanav's ownership, Steinberg's ran some locations as franchises for the first time.
-Smaller Quebec grocery chains such as Metro-Richelieu and IGA had used a franchising model for some time.
+Under Socanav's ownership, Steinberg's ran some locations as franchises for the first time, a practice traditionally reserved for smaller Quebec grocery chains such as Metro-Richelieu and IGA.
 The company could save on labour costs, as those stores could employ non-unionized labour paid at lower wages than Steinberg's company-operated stores.